BdennisB/AVSblog/_posts/2023-03-20-Create-a-signing-request.md

 tags: [AVS, HCX, service mesh]
 ---

+{: .box-note}
+**Note:** Only do this if you need a custom CA backed certificate and your on-premise hosts are only allowed in so to speak when they have certs signed by a customer CA

 This file will be used as input for the actual signing request.
 Copy/paste this into a file called new.conf

 {: .box-note}